Paul De Morais is a Postdoctoral Fellow at UC Berkeley's Center for African Studies

-Naomi Brenner: Assistant professor, Department of Near Eastern Languages and Cultures, The Ohio State University.
+Naomi Brenner: Associate Professor, Department of Near Eastern Languages and Cultures, The Ohio State University.

-Karen Zumhagen-Yekplé is an assistant professor in English at Tulane.
+Karen Zumhagen-Yekplé is an Associate Professor in English at Tulane.
 Previously she was a postdoctoral research fellow in the Fellowship for Scholars in the Humanities at Stanford University and a College Fellow in Comparative Literature at Harvard University.

-Louise Hornby is an Assistant Professor in the English Department at UCLA; previously she was an Assistant Professor of English at Tulane University.
+Louise Hornby is an Associate Professor in the English Department at UCLA; previously she was an Assistant Professor of English at Tulane University.

-Magdalena Kay: Assistant professor of English (in the field of modern British poetry), University of Victoria, Canada.
+Magdalena Kay: Professor of English (in the field of modern British poetry), University of Victoria, Canada.

-David Larsen is Clinical Associate Professor in Liberal Studies at NYU; previously he held a humanities post-doc at Yale University.
+David Larsen is a Clinical Associate Professor in Liberal Studies at NYU.

-Stiliana Milkova is now Assistant Professor of Comparative Literature, Oberlin College.
+Stiliana Milkova is an Assistant Professor of Comparative Literature, Oberlin College.

-Boris Rodin (Maslov): Assistant professor, Department of Comparative Literature, University of Chicago.
+Boris Rodin (Maslov): Associate Professor, University of Oslo

 Ayelet Ben-Yishai: Assistant Professor, English Department, University of Haifa.